Life Insurance with Bronchiectasis.

 Can I qualify for life insurance if I have been diagnosed with Bronchiectasis?

 Yes, individuals who have been diagnosed with Bronchiectasis can and often will be able to qualify for a traditional term or whole life insurance policy.
-The only problem is that in most cases individuals who suffer from Bronchiectasis will not be able to qualify for a Standard or better life insurance rate .
+The only problem is that in most cases, individuals who have Bronchiectasis will not be able to qualify for a Standard or better life insurance rate .

 Which means that…

-In most cases these individuals will “automatically” be considered a “higher-risk” applicant by most of the top rated life insurance companies .
-Additionally, because most life insurance companies are going to be a bit “nervous” about anyone applying for a traditional term or whole life insurance policy with a previous diagnosis of Bronchiectasis we’ll usually recommend that folks find themselves in this position avoid applying for a no medical exam term life insurance policy simply because these “types” of life insurance policies can often be more difficult to qualify for.
+Additionally, because most life insurance companies are going to be a bit “nervous” about anyone applying for a traditional term or whole life insurance policy with a previous diagnosis of Bronchiectasis, we’ll usually recommend that folks find themselves in this position avoid applying for a no medical exam term life insurance policy simply because these “types” of life insurance policies can often be more difficult to qualify for.

 Why do life insurance companies care if I have been diagnosed with Bronchiectasis?

 To better understand why a life insurance company is going to “care” if any individual has been diagnosed with Bronchiectasis, it pays to take a moment and actually define exactly what Bronchiectasis is and how it affects those who have been diagnosed with this pre-existing medical condition.

 Bronchiectasis is a chronic pre-existing medical condition where the lungs’ airways or bronchi become damaged, causing them to become “thickened”.
 As a result, mucus is allowed to “build” up within the damaged airways, increasing one’s risk for infections.
 This “damage” to one’s airways can be caused by a wide variety of different conditions, including:

 - Lung infections,